 This Kala ukulele is aesthetically beautiful, its finishes are of the highest quality and its woods are excellent, but they do not perform as well as they should.
 We love his preamp, it's wonderful and every bass ukulele should have it.

-However, there are many tastes in sound and we know that some prefer excessive bass.
-If you are one of those people, this is the right bass for you.
+However, tastes differ when it comes to sound and we know that some prefer excessive bass.
+If you are one of those people, this is the right instrument for you.
 Interested?
 Find the best price at Thomann.

 We believe that the best choice among bass ukuleles is the Harley Benton Kahuna CLU.
 If you could use it with Road Toad Pahoehoe Proprietary Polyurethane strings and the Kala Bass preamp, it would be the best Hawaiian bass ukulele in the world.